 - Saves time with no duplication of course reviews.
-With program status, once UC has approved a program course, it may be added to a school’s "a-g" course list without having UC review the same course again.
+With program status, once UC has approved a program's course, it may be added to a school’s "a-g" course list without having UC review the same course again.

 - Saves work for the school.
-Adding a UC-approved program course requires a school to submit only an abridged course content description, providing only basic information pertinent to the individual school and course.
-This means the program course can be added to the school’s course list more quickly.
+Adding a UC-approved program course requires a school to submit only an abridged course description, providing only basic information pertinent to the individual school and course.
+This means the program course can be added to the school’s "a-g" course list more quickly.

 Establishing UC program status